Margaux Hartmann sees Emmanuelle Béart, resplendent as ever, shine in a character study of a widowed mature student in a time of spiritual crisis.

 To be honest, I didn’t feel anything watching Margaux Hartmann.
 It’s reasonably entertaining, particularly thanks to Béart and Dedienne’s assured performances, but its pathos is underdeveloped and its comedic moments are very sparse, leaving us with a film that ultimately doesn’t move us in any way.
 While details about Margaux’s life are slowly revealed, we still know so little about her that, ironically, it is difficult for the audience to connect with her.
 I feel as if it’s tonally confused, and should really commit more to trying to evoke sadness.
 Given Margaux’s predicament, we’re already halfway there, but nothing significant ever materialises and Béart, an actor with tremendous scope, isn’t really given anything challenging.

 Margaux Hartmann is not a bad film by any means, but it’s completely unremarkable.
 Despite this, it moves along so quickly that it’s never truly boring, but too quickly to really round out its central character.
 Its lack of commitment to a particular tone is its biggest issue and holds it back from being powerful, but Bergery excels at bringing good performances out of his actors.
 If only they had a more interesting script to work with…

-Margaux Hartmann (L’Étreinte) will be screened at the French Film Festival @ Home from Saturday 11 December, 2021: click here for more information and tickets.
+Margaux Hartmann (L’Étreinte) was screened at the French Film Festival @ Home from Saturday 11 December, 2021.